 IX.
 EMPLOYEE BENEFITS

-The Handbook provides only a brief description of ADCS’s benefit plans and programs that are in effect at the time of publication.
+The Manual provides only a brief description of ADCS’s benefit plans and programs that are in effect at the time of publication.
 ADCS reserves the right to alter, amend or terminate, in whole or in part, any of its benefits at any time.
 The terms of the specific plan documents control eligibility, benefit determinations and other conditions.
 Employees are provided copies of summary plan descriptions (“SPDs”) and other relevant information at the time of eligibility.
 Benefits eligibility is dependent upon a variety of factors, including employee classification.
 Questions regarding eligibility, benefits and specific issues concerning coverage may be directed to the Chief of Staff.

 A. 403(b) Retirement Plan